0xferit/consensys-dev-final/README.md

 ###  Usage

+Supported platform is Ubuntu 16.04.
+Others may or may not work.

  - You don't need to `yarn install`.
 All NodeJs dependencies are pre-installed under *node_modules* folder.
  - You don't need to `truffle migrate`.
 All smart contracts compiled and migrated under *src/ethereum/build/* folder.